-Congratulations to Carlista, Camille, and their parents.
-Enjoy the YLP experience!
+Congratulations to Caragan, her parents and grandparents.
+Enjoy your YLP experience!

 The Wisconsin Chapter hosted its annual Holiday Luncheon at Weissgerber’s Seven Seas Restaurant on December 7, 2018.
 The guest speaker was Daniel "Rudy" Ruettiger, Notre Dame's famous walk-on football star.
 The Holiday Luncheon was attended by 156 members and guests who enjoyed an excellent meal, keynote address, and year’s end networking opportunity.